Horse Riding and Wildlife Conservation

 During your leisure time you may go on walks and hikes around the reserve or to local places of interest; go fishing or canoeing on one of the many dams or swim in the pool at the volunteer house.
 We highly recommend a weekend visit to Victoria Falls (a 1 hour flight).
 This can be organised when you are at the programme.

 The second space is a camp down the road, where up to 12 volunteers can stay in safari style glamping tents.
 The tents have hard permanent floors and luxury bathrooms, with 2 single beds sharing the tall (normal room height) canvas ceilings.
-This is right in the middle of the bush and often volunteers are lucky enough to see wildlife.
-There is a large living space with sofas and bord games.
+This is right in the middle of the bush and often volunteers are lucky enough to see wildlife strolling through the unfenced camp.
+There is a large living space with sofas and board games.

 1 week: £1,146